joshenoy/sathyabh.at/content/blog/2016-08-02-the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore.md

   </p>
 </div>

-20 minutes later, we arrived at our spot, &#8220;New Golden Breeze&#8221; restaurant only to find that even that had not yet opened.
-I&#8217;m not sure why that was the case, but anyway decided to move on and have food at Kamat near Kunigal.
+20 minutes later, we arrived at our spot, "New Golden Breeze" restaurant only to find that even that had not yet opened.
+I'm not sure why that was the case, but anyway decided to move on and have food at Kamat near Kunigal.
 Before reached there, we came across <a href="https://goo.gl/maps/1rD5AoStF7E2" target="_blank">Sri Siddalingeshwara Cafe</a>(lol) which seemed good enough and we stopped.
 Before we went in, I had a look at the scenery which reinforced how beautiful the roads are during monsoons.

 <div id="attachment_969" style="width: 1610px" class="wp-caption aligncenter">
   <img class="wp-image-969 size-full" src="https://images.sbhat.me/sb/2016/07/kunigal1.jpg" alt="Kunigal" width="1600" height="1197" />